rme2002/ReperooV2/apps/mobile/README.md

 # Mobile App (Expo / React Native)

-The Pulse mobile client runs on Expo Router + React Native.
+The [YOURAPP] mobile client runs on Expo Router + React Native.
 It connects to Supabase for authentication and the FastAPI backend for registration flows.

 ---